Caldarie/flutter_tflite_audio/README.md

 Please make that your recording length matches your model input size.
 For example, google's teachable machine requires recording length is 44032

+### **g) Inference always matches the sound to the first category/label listed

+Most likely, the detection threshold from this package is ignoring any predictions where it’s probability doesn’t exceed the set value.

+For example:

+Given that your model's prediction for the label "yes" (40%) and "no" (10%) is lower than the detection threshold (50%), your prediction will be ignored.
+Hence the problem where the label matches the first label.

+To rectify this issue, you need to train more data into your model to improve its inference performance, or reduce the detection threshold to a lower value.

 <br>

 **If you have found any other issues not listed above, please create a new issue.**